What Light Do Plants Need?

 While the DIN curve and the PAR curve are somewhat similar, the McCree curve is quite different from the PAR

+curve.
 Compared to the PAR curve, the McCree curve shows plants need more UV light, less blue light,

 make more use of the light in the 520nm (green) to 620nm (orange) region, and also need